-Academic Interests: Politics of Identity, The Middle East, Israel/Palestine, Refugees/Displaced Persons, Psychology
+Academic Interests: Politics of Identity, The Middle East, Israel/Palestine, Refugees/Displaced Persons, Cross-Cultural Psychology

-Diane is the Director of the Rutherford Middle East Initiative at the UO.
-In that role, she has created and administers the new MENA (Middle East-North Africa) minor on campus and plans are underway to establish a Middle East, Arabic, and Islamic Studies major at the university.
+Diane was the Director of the Rutherford Middle East Initiative at the UO until 2019.
+In that role, she created and administered the new MENA (Middle East-North Africa) minor on campus and plans are underway to establish a Middle East, Arabic, and Islamic Studies major at the university.
 Diane was vice-Chair of the AAA'S Committee on Refugees and Immigrants (CORI) and co-editor of CORI'S 24 Selected Papers in Refugee and Immigrant Studies.
 Her article, "Idealized and Devalued: Images of Identity among Palestinians in West Bank Refugee Camps", is included in the CORI volume.
 She is also the author of "Honor Thy Sister: Selfhood, Gender, and Agency in Palestinian Society."
 Diane received her master’s degree in Counseling Psychology from UC-Northridge in 1982 and her Ph.D. in Psychological Anthropology from UCLA in 1991.